SharePoint/sp-dev-docs/docs/schema/alluserswebpart-element-site.md

 api_type:
 - schema
 ms.assetid: 14b304f8-c887-4199-92dc-712407a0d6d3
-description: Contains a Web Part in a module of a site definition.
+description: Contains a web part in a module of a site definition.
 ---

 # AllUsersWebPart element (Site)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Contains a Web Part in a module of a site definition.
+Contains a web part in a module of a site definition.

 ```XML
 <AllUsersWebPart